Doing Business in Bolivia

 to augmented United States 6 million dollars extra with Switzerland.

-- In Asia, the positive balance of 130 million mainly explained by the favorable balance with South Korea.
+- In Asia, the positive balance of 130 million mainly explained by the favourable balance with South Korea.

 - Andean Community